frankframework/frankframework/AdditionalCodingGuidelines.md

 	  This reduces nesting in the code and keeps it clearer to the reader what the main body of the function is, what the preconditions are, and that there is no `else` following the `if` with an alternative path.
+      You will also have to remember fewer things while trying to read and understand the function.

 5. Functions without side-effects:
 	- Don't modify global state from you functions